The Explainer is where we explain an aspect of Chinese life. Simple. So now you know.

 3. Be thankful.

 When you receive one of these red guys, express thanks and wish your friend or family member a happy New Year (or any other greeting relevant to the occasion).
-You can simply say, 'Zhu ni xin nian kuai le' (祝你新年快乐), which means "Wishing you a happy new year!"
+You can simply say, ‘Zhu ni xin nian kuai le’ (祝你新年快乐), which means ‘Wishing you a happy new year!’
 Check out some popular greetings here.
-If you want to get fancy, there are other ones more specific to the Year of the Dog.
+If you want to get fancy, there are other ones more specific to the Year of the Rat.

 WeChat Red Packets: Hongbao Gifting Made Easy and Simple

-If you want to be snappy and don't have a lot of time on your hands, there's a great way for you to to send virtual hongbao over WeChat.
-You can send it to individual users or in group chats, and even add a nice message if you want as well.
+If you want to be snappy and don’t have a lot of time on your hands, there’s a great way for you to send digital hongbao over WeChat.
+You can send it to individual users or in group chats, add a nice message or get creative with a hongbao-themed selfie!

 With these tips, we hope that everyone’s holiday will be packed with happiness and good fortune.
 Happy Lucky Money giving!